 When many of the travelers first comes to India and hear the tour guide/an Indian speaks good English, they wonder!
 And if someone doesn’t speak well, they appreciate their effort.
 Because India isn’t an English speaking country.
 But then one day when you see a guy working in a busy market with his name tattooed in English, you wonder what his story might be!
 Then you notice the advertisement on the bag as well.
 Interesting country, isn’t it?

-They don’t care about the prejudices of the society, they ‘make up’ their faces towards the ugly looks on the ‘society’ because all they care is living a life.
+They don’t care about the prejudices of the society, they ‘make up’ their faces towards the ugly looks on the ‘society’ because all they care is living a life in the streets of Kolkata.

 Behind every “glamour and glitz” story, there is a behind-the-scene-story of many people’s hard work unseen,unnoticed and unappreciated.